 The Claim Solicitors specialise in industrial injury claims and help hundreds of people each year that have been injured in accidents at work.
 We can ensure you are adequately compensated for your injuries and where appropriate we can arrange treatment and rehabilitation services to help you recover as quickly as possible.

-If you have been off work without pay, we can also help you claim for loss of earning and any other expenses you have incurred following the injury, such as prescription costs, taxi fares and phone bills.
+If you have been off work without pay, we can also help you claim for loss of earnings and any other expenses you have incurred following the injury, such as prescription costs, taxi fares and phone bills.

 A recent work industrial injury claim following an accident at work